Leader of Tanzanian opposition party charged with terrorism - RFI

 Dar es Salaam (AFP)

-A court in Tanzania has charged the leader of the main opposition party with terrorism-related offences, following his arrest that drew international concern and criticism of the country's new president.
+Tanzania's main opposition party accused the government of fabricating terrorism charges Tuesday against its leader, whose detention has dampened hopes of a democratic revival under the country's new president.

-Chadema chairman Freeman Mbowe was detained last week along with 15 other members of the party in a late-night crackdown government critics said bore the hallmarks of the oppressive rule of country's late leader.
+Chadema chairman Freeman Mbowe was charged with terrorism offences in a Dar es Salaam court without his family or legal representatives present, the party said.

-State prosecutor Ester Martin said Mbowe had been charged with two counts of "economic sabotage", crimes that do not allow for bail in Tanzania.
+State prosecutor Ester Martin said Mbowe had been charged with terrorism financing and conspiracy -- crimes of "economic sabotage" that do not allow for bail under Tanzanian law.

-"These are terrorism financing and terrorism conspiracy," she told reporters late Monday.

-Chadema said Mbowe had been charged in Kisutu court with terrorism crimes without his family or lawyers present.
+Tundu Lissu, who was Chadema's candidate in the 2020 presidential election, described the charges as "bogus."

+"A government that uses criminal 'lawfare' against its democratic opposition deserves no support from the international community," he posted on Twitter on Tuesday.

-The party chairman and the other Chadema officials were arrested in the Lake Victoria port city of Mwanza last Wednesday ahead of a planned public meeting to demand constitutional reform.
+Mbowe, 59, was arrested last week along with other party members in the Lake Victoria port city of Mwanza ahead of a planned public meeting to demand constitutional reform.#photo1

+Critics said the swoop, conducted in the middle of the night by police, bore the hallmarks of the oppressive rule of Tanzania's late leader John Magufuli.

-Mbowe was transferred to a prison in Dar es Salaam where police said he was being held "for plotting terrorism acts including to kill government leaders".
+Mbowe was transferred to a prison in Tanzania's financial capital Dar es Salaam where police said he was being held "for plotting terrorism acts including to kill government leaders."

 Laptops and other devices were seized during a search of his home in the city.

-State prosecutors, however, said the terrorism charges against Mbowe did not relate to his planned activities in Mwanza but alleged offences that occurred last year in a different part of Tanzania.
+State prosecutors, however, said the terror charges did not relate to his planned activities in Mwanza but alleged offences that occurred last year in a different part of Tanzania.

 Chadema said Mbowe's family and lawyers were told he was being transferred to hospital for health checks but was instead "taken to the court quietly" and charged without any of his legal representatives present.

-The charges come four months after Tanzania's first female President Samia Suluhu Hassan took office following the sudden death in March of John Magufuli, under whose autocratic rule such clampdowns on the opposition were frequent.
+The charges come four months after Tanzania's first female President Samia Suluhu Hassan took office following the sudden death in March of Magufuli, under whose autocratic rule such clampdowns on the opposition were frequent.#photo2

-Hassan had reached out to the opposition and vowed to defend democracy and basic freedoms, spurring optimism that Tanzania would be steered away from the heavy-handed and uncompromising leadership of her predecessor.
+Hassan had reached out to the opposition and vowed to defend democracy and basic freedoms, spurring optimism that Tanzania would be steered away from Magufuli's heavy-handed and uncompromising style.

-But the roundup of key Chadema figures was condemned by rights groups and opposition activists as evidence the administration's intolerance of dissent still prevailed.
+But the roundup of key Chadema figures was held up by rights groups and opposition activists as evidence the administration's intolerance of dissent still prevailed, and little had changed under the new leadership.

+Lissu described Hassan's administration as a "dictatorship" and urged Tanzania's foreign partners to condemn its leaders.

 © 2021 AFP